JDiPierro/meemo/README.md

+# Meemo-Minimal

+This image is (probably) not compatible with Cloudron and is best suited for running Meemo on your own server.

+Cloudron's base image weighs in at about 2GB.
+Starting from Alpine linux this end up at 380mb.

+The [docker-compose.yml](./docker-compose.yml) starts up meemo pointed at a mongodb instance and uses a local file for user management.
+After starting the environment you'll need to add users.

+There's a [Makefile](./Makefile) with targets for managing the docker-compose environment and users.

+---

 # Meemo

 Meemo is a personal data manager.
 It lets you simply input any kind of information like notes, thoughts, ideas as well as acts as a bookmarkmanager and todo list.